mborgerson/fatx/README.md

 How to Use
 ----------
-Firstly, you will need an image or block device to mount.
+Firstly, you will need a raw disk image or block device to mount.
 Then, you can simply create a mountpoint and mount the "C drive" (default behavior).
+For
-For example:
+example:

     $ mkdir c_drive
     $ ./fatxfs /dev/nbd0 c_drive